mehdibeigiii/introduction-to-quantum-computing/README.md

 classical simulation.

 The modernized notebooks are the canonical implementations.
-The original CERN materials provide the educational reference; the [course map](docs/course-map.md) records their correspondence.
-Explanations and interpretations are written in connected prose, with equations and code where they help explain the experiment.
+The original CERN materials provide the educational reference; Explanations and interpretations are written with equations and code where they help explain the experiment.

 ## Read and run

-Start with the [course overview](docs/course-overview.md), then follow the concept groups below.
+Start with the [overview](docs/overview.md), then follow the concept groups below.
 Each group introduces its subject and links directly to its notebooks.
 The first experiment is
 [Hello, quantum world!](notebooks/01-foundations-and-information/hello-quantum-world.ipynb).